 Both Poodles and Bichon Frises are very active dogs.
 Therefore, it comes as no surprise that Bichon Poodle is very active as well.
-Bichon Poodle is also very intelligent, as both his parents, especially the Poodle, is considered in the top quartile of intelligent dog breeds.
-This makes Poochons very quick learners, and house training will be a breeze.
+Bichon Poodle is also very intelligent, as both his parents, especially the Poodle, is considered in the top quartile of smart dog breeds.
+This makes Poochons rapid learners, and house training will be a breeze.

 They will bark to let you know that someone is at the door.
 However, they are also prone to excessive barking, so you need to downplay this personality trait when your pooch is still young and learning socialization skills.

 Because of their friendly nature, Bichon Poos easily bond with their owners.
 They are high-spirited, sweet-natured, and loyal, and tend to follow people around.
 They also like to impress their owners by doing tricks.
 However, they can get too attached to their owners and become attention-seekers when spoiled.

 Bichon Poos’ intelligence and activeness means they need to get regular mental and physical stimulation.
-This is because they become very easily bored when left with nothing to do for long periods of time, especially if they inherited the Poodle’s sporty traits.
+Because they become very easily bored when left with nothing to do for long periods of time, especially if they inherited the Poodle’s sporty traits.
 They also tend to get nervous in stressful situations or when left alone for long periods of time.

 These dogs fit well in homes with older children or with children they have known since they were puppies.
-However, if you have small children, ensure they handle the dog with care, as he can easily get hurt when dropped or stepped on.
+However, if you have small children, ensure they handle the dog with care, as he can quickly get hurt when dropped or stepped on.